philc/book-notes/lifestyle/tidying up - marie kondo.md

 ## Tidying transforms lives (chap 5)

-* Tiding is the process by which you select all of the things you've accumulated in your life to reflect what you really enjoy an what you really value.
+* Tidying is the process by which you select all of the things you've accumulated in your life to reflect what you really enjoy an what you really value.
 When somebody walks through a home that's well tidied, they will immediately get a sense of what that person is about and what they like.
 If you prune every book on your shelf to only include the ones that you love, it will become clear